fishline/Py2crazy/README.md

 Py2crazy
 ========

-Py2crazy is CPython 2.7.5 hacked to support finer-grained tracing and debugging:
+Py2crazy is a modified version of the official Python interpreter (CPython 2.7.5) that supports finer-grained tracing and debugging.

+Py2crazy implements the following four features:

-1. Each instruction in Python bytecode now maps to a precise line number and range of column numbers corresponding to the source code snippet that produced that particular instruction.
+1. Each Python bytecode instruction maps to a precise range of line and column numbers corresponding to the source code expression that compiled to that instruction.

-2. Peephole optimizations and opcode prediction macros are disabled so that bytecodes match source code more closely.
+2. Peephole optimizations and opcode prediction macros are disabled so that bytecodes more closely match source code.

-3. Debuggers now call the trace function at (roughly) each executed bytecode rather than each new executed line.
+3. Debuggers call the trace function at each executed bytecode rather than each new executed line.

-4. The frame object now exposes a `f_valuestack` field, which is a list containing the current values on the expression stack used by the Python bytecode VM.
+4. The frame object exposes a new `f_valuestack` field, which is a list containing the current values on the expression stack used by the Python bytecode VM.
 This field allows debugging and tracing tools to inspect intermediate results of expression evaluation.